Sammster10/StaticStudios-StaticGUI/README.md

             <version>[VERSION]</version>
         </dependency>
 ```
-6. Replase `[VERSION]` with the version specified at the top of this document
+6. Replace `[VERSION]` with the version specified at the top of this document

 # Support Discord:
 https://discord.gg/9S6K9E5